shoui520/shoui520.github.io/docs/monolingual.md

 **明鏡国語辞典** - 1st edition of Meikyou.
 Very concise and compact, has expressions, always uses easy language. #1 recommended for first time monolingual users.
 Best for definitions on Anki cards.
 Second smallest.
 However, the current version we have has 未収録語 but I have the source for the full version, will get it converted soon.

-**大辞林３** - 3rd edition of Daijirin.
+**大辞林 第三版** - 3rd edition of Daijirin.
 One of the bigger dictionaries, a great all rounder, has names such as place names, common names and famous people too.
 I would put this next to Daijisen.

 **デジタル大辞泉** - "Digital Daijisen" - The KING of online dictionaries, now in Yomichan.
 It has an extra 120,000 entries over the original Dajisen.
 Highly recommend.
 If you are using animecards.site's handlebars.js, I recommend you do not put this as your topmost dictionary as the first definition will get cut out when sent to the Anki card.
 Working on a fix.